aimeepham14/SimonSaysWhackaMole/README.md

 ### MVP
 * Create the whack a mole setting background
 * Render a start screen with the instructions and a start button
-* Render the mole to "pop up" out of the hole/light up somehow
+* Render the hole to light up somehow
 * Render a random series of the different moles sequence
 * Render the ability for the player to click and copy the exact sequence during each round
 * Everytime a round ends the round counter should increase by 1